NordThing/Health-PWA/README.md

 # LIFE 24
 Lifestyle tracker.
-It can track your daily activity and your weight.
+It can track your daily activity.

 # Motivation
 This project will hopefully ALWAYS be FREE but we are very glad for sponsors.